arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 ## Quiz

 Which of the following could be described as an interface?
+Check all that apply!

 [[X]] A method for two computer systems to interact [[X]] A series of switches and dials used to control a physical device